 Cactus are tough plants with many useful adaptations but even they can be laid low by tiny fungal spores.
-Phyllosticta pad spot is one of the fungal diseases that affects cactus in the Opuntia family.
+Phyllosticta pad spot is one of the fungal diseases that affect cacti in the Opuntia family.
 Phyllosticta symptoms in prickly pears are most prevalent and plants with the disease are at risk of cosmetic and vigor damage.
 Certain times of the year are the worst, but fortunately, once conditions dry out, the damaged areas abort the fungus and heal to a certain degree.

 Phyllosticta Symptoms in Prickly Pears

 Prickly pear leaf spot is a disease of that plant and others in the Opuntia family.
 The disease is brought about by tiny spores from the Phyllostica fungus.
-These colonize on the tissues, primarily the pads, of the cactus and eat into it causing lesions.
-There is no recommended treatment for Phyllosticta fungus, but it can spread to other ornamental plants and removal of infected pads and plant material is suggested to prevent the disease from reaching other species.
+These colonize the tissues, primarily the pads, of the cactus and eat into it causing lesions.
+There is no recommended treatment for Phyllosticta fungus, but it can spread to other ornamental plants, and the removal of infected pads and plant material is suggested to prevent the disease from reaching other species.

 In the cactus family, prickly pears are most affected by Phyllosticta concava.
 The disease is also called dry rot because it leaves lesions on the plant, which eventually callus and do not weep fluid like other fungal diseases.

 The disease starts out with dark, almost black, irregularly circular lesions which range in size from 1 to 2 inches (2.5-5 cm.) in diameter.
 Tiny reproductive structures, called pycnidia, produce a dark color.
 These produce and release spores that can infect other plants.
 As conditions change, the spots will fall out of the cactus and the area will callus over, leaving scars on the pads.
 No serious damage is done, provided the weather conditions transition to warm and dry.